michaelvu8/studentAPI-/README.md

 ### GET /Students

-Returns an array of all the students in the database and '200 OK'.
+Returns an array of all the students in the database and `200 OK`.
+If database is empty, returns `204 No Content`.
 For example
 ```
 [